seldridge/ulysses/README.md

 make
 ```

 You should see the results appear on the screen.
-To publish these to a website, type:
+To publish these to a website (which will prompt you for your GitHub password), type:
 ```
 make publish
 ```